-Protective measures for active nests containing viable eggs or young birds shall be implemented under the direction of the qualified biologist until the nests no longer contain eggs or young birds.
-Protective measures shall include:

-- Establishment of clearly delineated exclusion zones (i.e., demarcated by identifiable fencing, such as orange construction fencing or equivalent) around each nest location as determined by the qualified biologist, taking into account the species of birds nesting, their tolerance for disturbance and proximity to existing development.
-In general, exclusion zones shall be a minimum of 300 feet for raptors and 75 feet for passerines and other birds. - Monitoring active nests within an exclusion zone on a weekly basis throughout the nesting season to identify signs of disturbance and confirm nesting status. - An increase in the radius of an exclusion zone by the qualified biologist if project activities are determined to be adversely affecting the nesting birds.
-Exclusion zones may be reduced by the qualified biologist only in consultation with California Department of Fish and Wildlife. - The protection measures shall remain in effect until the young have left the nest and are foraging independently or the nest is no longer active.
+- c.
+If the survey does not identify any nesting birds that would be affected by construction activities, no further mitigation is required.
+If an active nest containing viable eggs or young birds is found sufficiently close to work areas to be disturbed by these activities, their locations shall be documented and protective measures implemented under the direction of the qualified ornithologist until the nests no longer contain eggs or young birds. - d.
+Protective measures shall include establishment of clearly delineated exclusion zones (i.e. demarcated by identifiable fencing, such as orange construction fencing or equivalent) around each nest location as determined by the qualified ornithologist, taking into account the species of birds nesting, their tolerance for disturbance and proximity to existing development.
+In general, exclusion zones shall be a minimum of 300 feet for raptors and 75 feet for passerines and other birds.
+The active nest within an exclusion zone shall be monitored on a weekly basis throughout the nesting season to identify signs of disturbance and confirm nesting status.
+The radius of an exclusion zone may be increased by the qualified biologist, if project activities are determined to be adversely affecting the nesting birds.
+Exclusion zones may be reduced by the qualified biologist only in consultation with California Department of Fish and Wildlife.
+The protection measures and buffers shall remain in effect until the young have left the nest and are foraging independently or the nest is no longer active.